Multifunction printers offer more than just print. These devices integrate the power of a printer, photocopier and scanner into one single device.

 bash-4.3#

-It was observed that the /billcodedef_sub_sel.html webpage is reachable without authentication on Sharp printers.
+webpage is reachable without authentication on Sharp printers.
 A specific request to this webpage will trigger an invalid pointer deference in the main program.
 The printer will then reboot after creating coredump files.

-When submitting the request with the Sub Code test by pressing Search Start(Q), the HTTP request will be:
+When submitting the request with the Sub Code test

-HTTP request using the HTML form from billcodedef_sub_sel.html:
+HTTP request using the HTML form from billcodedef_sub_sel.html

-It is possible to modify the HTTP request to change curr_page_url=%2Fbillcodedef_sub_sel.html to curr_page_url=%2Fbillcodedef_sub_sel.html?.
-A question mark was added after billcodedef_sub_sel.html.
+It is possible to modify the HTTP request to change curr_page_url=%2Fbillcodedef_sub_sel.html

 The resulting request will be: